Hematite Properties, Meaning, Facts and Photos

 Article Pictures

-Pictures are clickable and redirect to the original image.
+Pictures in our article are clickable and redirect to the original image.

 The hematite in the first photo is on display in the Smithsonian National Museum of Natural History, Washington D.C.